-To back up an SQL Server database hosted on an ECS instance, you must first register the instance in the Cloud Backup console.
-This registration process automatically installs the necessary backup client onto the ECS instance.
-Once the client is active, the database is ready for backup job creation.
+To back up a SQL Server database on an ECS instance by using Cloud Backup, you must first register the database instance in the Cloud Backup console.
+During registration, Cloud Backup installs a backup client on the ECS instance to enable database backups.

 Prerequisites

-Cloud Backup is activated.
-Activating Cloud Backup is free.
-Using the database backup feature of Cloud Backup incurs the following fees:
+You have activated the Alibaba Cloud Cloud Backup service.
+Activating Cloud Backup is free of charge, but using the database backup feature of Cloud Backup incurs the following fees:

 A rental fee for the database backup vault.
 The service is free for the first 30 days for each Alibaba Cloud account (UID) and includes a free monthly quota of 100 GB per vault.